South Dakota v. Wayfair and manufacturing: 3 misconceptions debunked

-- Accounts Payable: Most of the focus of economic nexus to date has been on the sales side, but economic nexus legislation could have a significant impact on the purchase side for a manufacturer or distributor.
-Suppliers will also be subject to these rules and many more suppliers will begin to charge sales tax on their invoices.
+- Accounts Payable: Most of the focus on economic nexus to date has been on the sales side, but economic nexus legislation could have a significant impact on the purchase side for a manufacturer or distributor.
+Suppliers will also be subject to these rules and will begin to charge sales tax on their invoices.
 Accounts payable personnel will need to be vigilant in determining if the sales tax is charged correctly and if it is not a taxable purchase, determine whether an exemption certificate or resale certificate should be provided to the vendor to exempt the sale.

 Myth: The Wayfair decision does not have long-term consequences.

 Reality: There are 46 jurisdictions that impose a general sales and use tax.
 After only 18 months, 43 of those states were enforcing a remote seller nexus provision through legislation, regulation or policy.
 States continue to provide guidance on these new provisions and continue to further amend these approaches.
 While South Dakota’s threshold is $100,000 in sales or 200 transactions, it is not a benchmark.
 Managing the changing rules across many jurisdictions is complicated, but it is necessary.

 Myth: Companies do not need to do anything until all states have implemented their own economic sales tax nexus legislation.